 CAUTION: These servicing instructions are for the use of qualified personnel only.
-To reduce the risk of electric shock, do not perform any servicing other than that contained in the Operating Instructions unless you are qualified to do so.
+To reduce the risk of electric shock, do not service parts other than those contained in the Operating Instructions unless you are qualified to do so.
 Refer all servicing to qualified service personnel.